 Equal Opportunity Activities and Career Development

 The University of Stuttgart offers an elaborate infrastructure that is tailored to implement gender equality and more specifically to attract, uphold and promote the career chances of talented women within the university.
-In addition, SFB 1313 will implement its own gender equality concept and advance the development of all gender-related aspects related to the research topics of SFB 1313.
+In addition, SFB 1313 implemented its own gender equality and family friendly policy concept.

 Support for Women in Research

-For female members of the integrated research training group IRTG-IMPM and female Master's students holding a scholarship granted by the SFB 1313, a complementary subject-related mentoring programme on an international level will be established.
+For female members of the integrated research training group IRTG-IMPM a complementary subject-related mentoring programme on an international level will be established.
 Upon request, the SFB 1313 will assign an international scientist from the field as mentor to each female participant.
 The mentoring includes at least one annual meeting in Stuttgart or the home institution of the mentor.
 It will focus on career opportunities in the research field with the aim of increasing the visibility of the scientists.
 In addition to this mentoring, a university-wide lecture series of leading female researchers from academia and industry in the field of porous media will be set up.

 Mentoring programmes at the University of Stuttgart for women in science support ambitious female master students, doctoral students and professors.
 The programmes are expected to accompagny talented female researchers in their professional carreer.